In The US On “L” Visa

 Answer

-• Because you are a US resident for tax purposes, you do not need to file a Canadian tax return for 2020.
+• Because you are a US Resident for tax purposes (Assuming you do not have any significant Canadian ties, like a home, spouse, or dependants etc), you likely do not need to file a Canadian tax return for 2023.

-• Speaking of TFSA’s, if you’re planning on staying in the US for a long period of time (longer than a year) you may want to look at closing the TFSA to avoid excess paperwork.
+• Speaking of TFSA’s, if you’re planning on staying in the US for a long period of time (longer than a year) you may want to look at closing the TFSA to make your life easier.
+It's not tax-free income for US purposes, for starters.
+Secondly there's the issue of whether or not a TFSA constitutes a PFIC for US purposes, and requires the filing of 3520's and 8621's.
+There hasn't been any guidance issued on this from the IRS.
+"You pays your money, you takes your choice," as the saying goes.

 • Because the Canadian bank account is over $10k, and you’re technically a US person (L-2 visa), you need to file the Foreign Bank and Financial Accounts on FinCEN Form 114 (FBAR’s.)